mdolab/adflow/doc/verification.rst

 Verification and Validation
 ===========================
-This guide is inteded to be used to document major ``ADflow`` cases for validation and verification purposes.
+This guide is intended to be used to document major ``ADflow`` cases for validation and verification purposes.

 Overset and Multiblock Meshes